 - Questions before enter training (for trainees considering Pain Medicine training)

 - Questions for doctors undertaking training (for current Pain Medicine trainees)

-- Questions on general training and emploment (for Pain Medicine trainees and trainers)
+- Questions on general training and employment (for Pain Medicine trainees and trainers)

 - Questions on the FFPMRCA Examination (for examinees and trainers)

 Click on the accordions below to explore each section.

 Please visit the A Career in Pain Medicine section of the website for more information on this interesting and multifaceted specialty.

 Pain Medicine is part of the curriculum for all anaesthetic trainees throughout their training.
 All trainees must complete basic and intermediate pain training in their core and specialist anaesthetic programmes.
 Higher and Advanced training is optional and by local competitive entry.

 Basic and Intermediate pain training are both compulsory.
 Higher training (4-12 weeks) and Advanced training (12 months) are for those aiming for specialisation in Acute and/or Chronic Pain Medicine.
 There is no separate CCT in Pain Medicine.

 Pain training is supported by a regional network comprising of Regional Advisors in Pain Medicine (RAPM) and Faculty Tutors (Pain).